There are 6 phases that make up any ERP implementation project: Discovery and Planning, Design, Development, Testing, Deployment, and Ongoing Support.

 Once the ERP system has gone live, the purpose of the project team will shift.
 Over time, as the way the users work within the system evolves, adjustments and changes to the system configuration may be needed.

-We have included all of these steps in much greater detail in the free e-book which you can download below.
-PC Bennett has been implementing ERP systems and providing ongoing ERP support for companies since 2002 and we are happy to assist as we know it can be a large endeavor.
+Specializing in software solutions for the Automotive After Market industry, PC Bennett has been implementing ERP systems and providing ongoing ERP support for companies since 2002, and we are happy to assist as we know ERP selection and implementation can be a large endeavor.